SAP-samples/teched2023-DA261/exercises/GettingStarted/README.md

 <img src="./images/image7_3.png"/>

-13. Once the dashboard is open select the **Save As** from the File menu
+13. Once the dashboard is open select the **Save As...** from the File menu

 <img src="./images/image8.png"/>